-The Saarloos Wolfhound is also an active breed, so he may respond well to an active or working breed formula.
-You still need to be careful about overfeeding, however, to prevent obesity.
+The Saarloos Wolfhound is also an active breed to respond well to a functional or working breed formula.
+It would help if you still were careful about overfeeding, however, to prevent obesity.

-There many ways to maintain your dog’s physical well-being and one of those ways is the quality of food you serve it.
-If you have any suggestions regarding the diet plan of the Saarloos Wolfdog you can leave your comment in the comment box.
+There are many ways to maintain your dog’s physical well-being, and one of those ways is the quality of food you serve.
+If you have any suggestions regarding the diet plan of the Saarloos Wolfdog, you can leave your comment in the comment box.
 Your opinion and feedback are precious to us.

 The Saarloos wolfdog is not recommended for apartment life.
 These dogs will do best with acreage.
-The breed does better in cooler climates due to their thick coat and the can do very well as an outside dog.
+The breed does better in cooler climates due to their thick coat and can-do as well as an outside dog.

 How to take care Saarloos wolfdog?

-The Saarloos wolfhound is an active breed that requires ample regular exercise on a daily basis and also requires mental stimulation.
-This can be through training but they also need toys and activities that will challenge their intelligence.
+The Saarloos Wolfhound is an active breed that requires ample regular exercise daily and requires mental stimulation.
+It can be through training, but they also need toys and activities that will challenge their intelligence.

-You can use below Best dog exercise Equipments
+You can use the below Best dog exercise Equipment.

 Grooming & Bruising